top of page

 Every student is a teacher

-As in traditional Indian knowledge systems, and now in the new NEP 2020, the first practical skill a student learns from their Teachers is the practical science and craft of Teaching itself.
+The first skill a student learns from their Teachers is the practical science and craft of Teaching itself.
 Older students tutor the younger ones each day.

 Older students gain confidence, leadership, empathy, communication skills, and professionalism.
 Teaching requires they demonstrate creativity, critical thinking, and compassion.
 Younger students are guaranteed daily one-on-one, custom-tailored mentoring, crucial for their development.